-The Feed Engine concept encapsulates data delivery aspects to let the Handler focus on market data processing.
-It also provides advanced facilities on utilizing system resources to achieve the best performance and latency characteristics.
+The Feed Engine abstractions encapsulate data receiving aspects to let the handler focus on market data processing.
+It also provides advanced services for using system resources to achieve the best performance and latency characteristics.

-The following code sample depicts how to construct an instance of the Feed Engine, link it with an instance of the Handler, and run the Feed Engine machiner to let the Handler process incoming market data and other events.
+The following code sample shows how to construct an instance of the Feed Engine, link it with the handler instance, and run the Feed Engine logic to let the handler process incoming market data and other events.

 Multiple Handler instances can share a single instance of the Feed Engine:

-All events exposed by the service encapsulated into the OnixS::CME::MDH::FeedEngineThreadListener class.
-Subscribing to events is done at the service construction time.
+All events exposed by the service are encapsulated into the OnixS::CME::MDH::FeedEngineThreadPoolListener class.
+Subscribing to events is done during the service construction.

 The Feed Engine abstraction is represented as a set of abstract classes.
 Implementing them allows users to build their logic by extracting market data from various sources, including networks, file-based stores, etc.